webpack/webpack.js.org/src/content/api/loaders.md

 T> It can be useful to pass an abstract syntax tree (AST), like [`ESTree`](https://github.com/estree/estree), as the fourth argument (`meta`) to speed up the build time if you want to share common ASTs between loaders.

-In case this function is called, you should return undefined to avoid ambigious loader results.
+In case this function is called, you should return undefined to avoid ambiguous loader results.

 ### `this.async`